grezniczek/redcap_custom_footer/README.md

 As noted above, REDCap administrators will have full control over what project admins can do with regard to this module.
 System settings will apply to all projects (provided the option to automatically activate this module on all projects by default is activated, and the module has not subsequently been disabled in a project).

 Note that superusers can always access the project configuration and disable this module for any project.

-- **Allow project admins to disable the module**: Can be allowed for all or selected projects, or denied for all.
-When denied, projects admins will still see the *Disable* button, but the module will reactivate itself automatically (through a cron job running at a 1-minute-interval).

 - **Allow project admins to configure settings**: The *Configure* button can be hidden for all projects or enabled for all or only selected projects.
 By default, project-specific configuration of the module is prohibited.